 Tiffin University STEAM Addition

-New construction of an 18,000 square foot building that connects two existing buildings on campus, creating one large facility.
+This new 18,000 square foot building connects two existing buildings on Tiffin University's campus, creating one large facility.
 The new addition was designed and constructed with STEAM curriculum in mind, and features a variety of different science laboratories, including an exercise science laboratory with examination rooms, a biology laboratory, a chemistry laboratory, and a flexible laboratory space.
 The addition also features a two-story atrium with student-friendly space for gathering or studying, general classrooms, and faculty offices.

 The project budget allowed for more than just a simple, utilitarian building.
 SES was able to explore unique lighting solutions, choosing more aesthetic and impactful fixtures to highlight the architectural features.
 School colors were also incorporated into several fixtures within the atrium, bringing an added level of personalization and interest to the space.
 In addition to coordinating with the architect, SES also worked alongside the interior designer, maintaining an existing relationship that had begun years ago on a prior university project.